-- ongoing discussion at SEAC meetings throughout the 2017-18 school year; - opportunity for input through an online survey link on the Grand Erie District School Board website; - invitation to attend Board's budget meeting dealing with special education budgets; - opportunity to meet with the Board's Manager of Business Services, to ask questions and receive clarification regarding Special Education budgets; - first draft of the Plan was received by SEAC on April 19, 2018; - final draft was received on May 17, 2018.
+- ongoing discussion at SEAC meetings throughout the 2018-19-school year; - opportunity for input through an online survey link on the Grand Erie District School Board website; - invitation to attend Board's budget meeting dealing with special education budgets; - opportunity to meet with the Board's Manager of Business Services, to ask questions and receive clarification regarding Special Education budgets; - first draft of the Plan was received by SEAC on April 23, 2019; the final draft was received on May 16, 2019. - Amendments to the Standard 1 of the Special Education Plan were brought to SEAC at the June 13, 2019 meeting.
+A motion was made by SEAC that these amendments be brought to the Board of Trustees for approval to be forwarded to the Ministry of Education by July 31, 2019.